Crucible-Alloy/Crucible/README.md

 ## What is AUnit?

 AUnit is a testing framework for Alloy.
 In lieu of ad-hoc validation practices, AUnit establishes a formal specification for unit tests in Alloy.
-[NEED MORE ON AUNIT HERE]

 # Installation